Torniojaws/vortech-api/setup/SettingUpFromNothing.md

 1. Replace it with: ``DocumentRoot /vagrant/vortech-api``
 1. Save the file and then activate the config: ``sudo a2ensite vortech-api.conf``
 1. You can also enable Rewrites (pretty urls, eg. http://localhost/api/1.0/) with: ``sudo a2enmod rewrite``
-1. Also, add the custom port from step 30 to the ports Apache listens to: ``sudo vim /etc/apache2/ports.conf``
+1. Also, add the custom port to the ports Apache listens to: ``sudo vim /etc/apache2/ports.conf``
 1. It already contains ``Listen 80``.
 Add a new entry below it: ``Listen 5656``, and save the file
 1. Then you must disable the Apache PHP5 plugin (automatically installed): ``sudo a2dismod php5``
 1. And then enable the PHP7 plugin: ``sudo a2enmod php7.1``